phillipharrell/WDB_Resume_Example/README.md

-# WebDevBoot_2023
+# WDB_Resume_Example
-Project work from udemy Web Developer Boot Camp
+Project work from udemy Web Developer Boot Camp.
+This project focuses on the Capstone 1 Example of a Resume builder.